 All features in one hand

-Portfolio, in-app exchange, ICO investment, and more features coming soon!
+In-app exchange and many more features coming soon!

 All features you need to manage your crypto asset.
 We provide it!
-Portfolio that shows an overview of all your crypto asset.
-You can token swap with other users, and invest in ICO projects that interest you.
+Supporting multi-blockchains, providing portfolio that shows an overview of all your crypto asset,and you can token swap with other users.
 Ginco provides you with a seamless user experience.

 A private-type wallet is where the wallet provider doesn't hold user's private key on a centralized managed server.